 The example above is the bottom part of a quite convincing fake email, purportedly from a company, selling their products.
 Clicking on any of the links will lead to malware.
 Not only that, they’ve thought about the detail.
 A non-customer may think, ‘I’ve never subscribed to this advertising list, so I’ll click the link to unsubscribe.’
 That way they’ve got you again.
 Not only that, clicking on the link confirms to the criminals selling your email address that your email is live, so you’ll receive more scams.

-This last email is meant to look like a legitimate advertisement for investment, but of course it’s another phishing/malware scam.
-There are obvious clues, almost as if the scammer wants to give recipients a head start in spotting the fakery!
-BBC has become “CBC”; their “special report” is entirely unconvincing; and the email address that sent this (which I have changed) was gobbledegook.
-I’ve received this email numerous times, each time from a different email address, all of which have been gobbledegook.
+There are often obvious clues, such as the email address of the sender being gobbledegook.
+I’ve received versions of the email above numerous times, each time from a different email address, all of which have been gobbledegook.
 Since the way an email address appears can easily be changed, in all likelihood all these different email addresses are fronts for the same account.
 Having front emails gives the scammers the advantage of making it very difficult to block and blacklist them, as the email never appears to come from the same place twice.
 The email address in the sendee box is never mine, which tells me I’m on a mass email list for these scams.
-That’s OK, as millions of us are – as long as I never click on the link.
+Millions of us are on these lists, and that is not a problem as long as I never click on the link.

 There are also various social media versions of the ‘trick you to click on the malware’ scam.
 One of the latest is a private message which will come from the account of a friend whose account has already been compromised, with a message such as ‘Oh my God, is this you in the video?’ or ‘I thought I saw you in this video’.
 Click on the click, sometimes disguised to look like an actual video, and your social media account will be taken over and your computer infected with malware.
 You can read a little more about this scam by clicking here.